Any journey begins with a starting point, and that is what we’ll establish today. It’s called taking stock… of you!

 How to Measure Your Butt

-The typical hip measurement which is a common body measurements is what we’ll use to monitor the progress of your butt.
+The typical hip measurement, which is a common body measurement, is what we’ll use to monitor the progress of your butt.

 This measurement is taken while standing with the tape measure wrapped horizontally around your buttocks at the largest point, like this: